Stermere/Checkers-Engine/README.md

 # Checkers-Engine
-A basic checkers engine that using the minimax algorithm
+A checkers engine that using the minimax algorithm and related optimizations